farhadahmed/skillspire-full-stack-javascript-curriculum/README.md

 * Use Canvas to assign homework
 * Use Canvas to grade homework (If you don't have time to grade assignments, this must be approved by Yasmin prior to the course starting.
 In some situations, a TA may be able to handle the grading for you.)
 * Use Canvas to take student attendance.
+* Use Slack to communicate with students and answer questions outside class
+	* If you're sick or class is cancelled due to a holiday, inform students a day 	before

 ### Who we cater to